Book Review: The Assassins: A Radical Sect in Islam (1967) by Bernard Lewis

 Only two further definite events are recorded by the Assassins in Syria: an assassination and a fire.

 Shihab ad-Din ibn al-Ajmi, the vizier of the Aleppine boy-king as-Salih and the former vizier of Nooradeen, is struck down in August 1177 and, under torture, the Assassins confessed that they had been sent by Gumushtigin, formally as-Salih’s military leader but in reality the main power-wielder in Aleppo.
 However, according to James Waterson, it is “likely that the Assassins were told by Sinan that Gumushtigin was their ’employer’ but Saladin was in fact the paymaster.”
 It is certainly true that Gumushtigin had little to gain from this murder—indeed Gumushtigin’s enemies used it to bring about his downfall—but Saladin profited from the increased distrust within the House of Zangi.
-What this shows is that penetration and provocation were features of terrorism from the get-go.
+In either case, it shows that deception—properly termed false-flags, even if that term has by now largely passed into the hands of the tin-foil hat brigades—and provocation were features of terrorism from the get-go.

 In early 1180, Aleppo’s forces seized al-Hajira from the Assassins.
 When Sinan’s protests produced no results, the Assassins burned down Aleppo’s market place, causing considerable damage.
 That none of the arsonists were caught suggests the Assassins could still draw on a degree of Shi’a/Ismaili sympathy in the city.